JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

               monsterStats.style.display = "block";`
   - The `innerHTML` property allows you to access or modify the content inside an HTML element using JavaScript.
   - When adding in new lines `\n` you would need to concactenate it and put it in brackets usually.
+  - Responding to keyboard events - still need to use `addEventListener`.
+You would need to add a global event which would be `document.addEventListener`.
+You would either use `keydown`, `keypress`, or `keyup`.
+You would usually use `keydown`.